2017 Solar Eclipse And How It Will Affect Walt Disney World Parks And Attractions

 Considering this eclipse is not a normal occurrence, it is always possible that there could be other delays or attraction closures on Monday.
 Guests need to be prepared for unexpected closures.

 The 2017 total solar eclipse is going to affect a lot of people, animals, schools, and businesses across the United States on Monday.
 To some, it will only be a partial eclipse, though, and those areas won’t lose light entirely.
-As for Walt Disney World, the darkness of the eclipse is going to affect some attractions and some parks which means guests will need to be prepared.
+As for Walt Disney World, the darkness of the eclipse is going to affect some attractions and some parks, which means guests will need to be prepared.
 If they don’t want to waste a second of the magic, they’ll have to be ready for whatever the darkness may bring.

 [Featured Image by Danny Cox]